MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/stsadm-to-microsoft-powershell-mapping.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

- Where there is no one-to-one mapping between the operations and cmdlets, the table lists the specific PowerShell parameters you must use to get the same functionality.
+Where there is no one-to-one mapping between the Stsadm operations and PowerShell cmdlets, the table lists the specific PowerShell parameters you must use to get similar functionality.

 |&nbsp;|&nbsp;|